dalbay/Angular-and-NET_Core-Sample-App/README.md

 **Create the Components** - for that, go in the components folder, right-click, and then open in Terminal; this takes you to the componets path.
 To create a component, use the Angular CLI ng generate:
   - Create the *display all books component* - ```$ ng g c books -m app```
-	g stands for generate;
+	'g' stands for generate;
-	c stands for component;
+	'c' stands for component;
 	name of the component;
 	define to which module the books component will belong; we are placing the books components inside the app.module.ts module;
   - Create the *delete book component* - ```$ ng g c delete-book -m app```